 - Licensure as a Professional Land Surveyor (PLS).

 LSIT certification is not required, but if you need it for another purpose you can apply after passing the FS exam and graduating from one of the degree programs described above.
-To apply, complete the online application, a link to which is provided below; and have your school send us an official transcript showing graduation either directly to us, or directly to NCEES.
+To apply, complete the online application, a link to which is provided below; and have your school send an official transcript showing graduation either directly to us, or directly to NCEES.

 3. Principles & Practice of Surveying (PPS) Exam

-Do not register for the PPS exam unless you meet the educational requirements outlined under 1. above and have passed the FS exam; or you have previous written approval from us.
+Do not register for the PPS exam unless you meet the educational requirements outlined under 1. above and have passed the FS exam.

 Please note that passage of the Principles & Practice of Land Surveying exam does not guarantee licensure as a Professional Land Surveyor (PLS).
-You must meet all requirements of KRS 322 including education, examinations, experience, and moral character and make application (see #4 below).
+You must meet all requirements of KRS 322 including education, examinations, experience, moral character, and make application (see #4 below).

 4. Initial Licensure as a Professional Land Surveyor (PLS) By Examination

 ***If you are already licensed in another state, you must apply for licensure by endorsement.
 See "Become a Professional Land Surveyor by Endorsement" in the next section.
 Do not complete the application in this section.***